We are focused on two target therapeutic areas: oncology and immunological diseases.

 Some of our current drug candidates may have the potential to be global first-in-class therapies, while others may be sufficiently differentiated to potentially be global best-in-class, next generation therapies with a superior profile compared to existing approved drugs that act against the relevant kinase targets.

 Savolitinib is a potential global first-in-class inhibitor of the mesenchymal epithelial transition factor (c-MET) receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumors.
-We designed savolitinib as a potent and highly selective oral inhibitor which through chemical structure modification addressed renal toxicity, the primary issue that has prevented all other selective c-MET inhibitors from gaining regulatory approval.
-In our clinical studies savolitinib has exhibited no renal toxicity and has shown promising signs of critical efficacy, causing tumor size reduction in patients with c-MET gene amplification, in papillary renal cell carcinoma, non-small cell lung cancer, colorectal cancer and gastric cancer.
+We designed savolitinib as a potent and highly selective oral inhibitor which through chemical structure modification addressed renal toxicity, the primary issue that halted development of several other selective c-MET inhibitors.
+In clinical studies to date, involving over 500 patients, savolitinib has shown promising signs of clinical efficacy and acceptable safety profile in patients with c-Met gene alterations in papillary renal cell carcinoma, non-small cell lung cancer, colorectal cancer, and gastric cancer.

-We are currently testing savolitinib in partnership with AstraZeneca in multiple parallel studies, both as a monotherapy and in combination with other targeted therapies and chemotherapy.
+We are currently testing savolitinib in partnership with AstraZeneca in multiple parallel studies, both as a monotherapy and in combination with other targeted therapies.

 Fruquintinib is a highly selective and potent oral inhibitor of vascular endothelial growth factor receptor (VEGFR) and consequently we believe that it has the potential to be a global best-in-class VEGFR inhibitor for many types of solid tumors.
 Based on pre-clinical and clinical data to date, fruquintinib’s kinase selectivity has been shown to reduce off-target toxicity.
-This allows for drug exposure that can fully inhibit VEGFR, a receptor tyrosine kinase which contributes to angiogenesis, the build-up of new blood vessels around a tumor, thereby contributing to the growth of tumors, and use in potential combinations with other targeted therapies and chemotherapy in earlier lines of treatment with larger patient populations.
-We believe these are points of meaningful differentiation versus other small molecule VEGFR inhibitors that have already been approved.
+This allows for drug exposure that is able to fully inhibit VEGFR, a receptor tyrosine kinase which contributes to angiogenesis, the build-up of new blood vessels around a tumor, thereby contributing to the growth of tumors, and use in potential combinations with other agents such as chemotherapies, targeted therapies and immunotherapies.
+We believe these are points of meaningful differentiation versus other small molecule VEGFR inhibitors that have already been approved, and can potentially significantly expand the use and market potential of fruquintinib.

 In partnership with Eli Lilly, we are currently studying fruquintinib in colorectal cancer, non-small cell lung cancer and gastric cancer in China.
 We have established a manufacturing (formulation) facility in Suzhou, China, which produces supplies of fruquintinib.